Agent Configuration

 - MCP Servers — MCP server setup

-- Schedules — Schedule concepts
+- Schedules — Schedule concepts and interval timing

 - Agents — Agent concepts